tsdrk094/Test/README.md

 ## What I'd improve with more time

-- Data isolation — unique test user per run to avoid test interference
+- Data isolation — unique test user per run so tests don't interfere with each other
 - CI pipeline with GitHub Actions
-- Contract tests against the API schema (openapi.yaml)
+- Contract tests — validate API responses against openapi.yaml schema
-- More negative API cases: XSS in title, invalid UUIDs, oversized payloads
+- More negative API cases (XSS in title, invalid UUIDs, huge payloads)
-- Full E2E: register → login → create → drag → edit → delete → logout
+- Full E2E flow: register → login → create → drag → edit → delete → logout
+- Allure reporter for richer HTML reports with steps, screenshots and history
+- Custom fixtures for authenticated context and pre-created tasks to reduce test setup boilerplate
 ---

-See [CHECKLIST.md](CHECKLIST.md) for the full test checklist and [BUGS.md](BUGS.md) for found issues.